 Under normal circumstances, your veneers will not fall off.
 The main causes of veneers falling off are serious trauma or aging and deteriorating teeth.
 Because your teeth may need to be shaped in order to apply the porcelain, the procedure is irreversible and meant to last.
 Most patients have their veneers for 15 to 20 years without any issues.

-Do your teeth have to be straight for veneers?
+Do your teeth have to be straight for porcelain veneers?

 You do not need to have the perfect smile to apply porcelain veneers.
-If you have a crooked or uneven smile, or you have an overbite or underbite, you can still get veneers applied to your teeth.
+If you have a crooked or uneven smile, or you have an overbite or underbite, you can still get veneers.
 The only issue that your dentist may have is if you have teeth that overlap.
 If you have teeth that obscure other teeth in your smile, your dentist may recommend straightening your teeth before applying the porcelain veneers.